rackerlabs/rackspace-how-to/content/rackspace-email/view-and-pay-unpaid-invoices-cloud-office-control-panel.md

 For more information on prerequisite terminology, see [Cloud Office support terminology](/how-to/cloud-office-support-terminology).

-**Note:** These steps are for customers who are billed automatically.
-If you are emailed an invoice, follow the instructions in the email.
+### View unpaid invoices

+To view unpaid invoices for your Cloud Office account, [log in to the control panel](https://cp.rackspace.com/) and perform the following
+steps:

-1. At the top of the page, click your account number and select **Billing & Payments**.
+1. In the top navigation bar, click your account number and select **Billing & Payments**.

     <img src="{% asset_path rackspace-email/view-and-pay-unpaid-invoices-cloud-office-control-panel/admindropmenu.png %}" />